mhBrice/thermophilization/ms/revision/ms_revised.md

 responses to climate change.
 Moderate disturbances, such as harvesting, may reduce competition and facilitate gains of warm-adapted species, which then accelerate thermophilization of tree communities under climate change.
-Although accelerated by disturbances, community thermophilization was driven by the gains and losses of small number of species, notably gains of maples.
+Although accelerated by disturbances, community thermophilization was driven by the gains and losses of a small number of species, notably gains of maples.

 ## Keywords